RegionInternational. Neutral scientific reference — not offered for sale here.

 See note

-- Oral supplement — widely legal: GRAS/OTC dietary-supplement status in the US, Philippines, Japan, India and elsewhere; no prescription needed. - Topical — used as a cosmetic ingredient (effect limited to application site). - ⚠ Injectable / IV — not FDA-approved for skin lightening anywhere; off-label; the Philippine FDA and dermatological societies warn against it; in the US it's legal only if p
+- Oral supplement — widely legal: GRAS/OTC dietary-supplement status in the US, Philippines, Japan, India and elsewhere; no prescription needed. - Topical — used as a cosmetic ingredient (effect limited to the application site). - ⚠ Injectable / IV — not FDA-approved for skin lightening anywhere; off-label; the Philippine FDA and dermatological societies warn against it; in the US it is legal only if prescribed by a professional and compounded by a licensed pharmacy.
+Online/unlicensed injectable glutathione is exactly what authorities warn against. - Gray-market note: heavily sold (especially IV) for whitening/anti-aging.
+Oral/topical glutathione is a legal lane; injectable skin-lightening is not, and should never be sold.

 Evidence, by outcome